Setup: Step 2 (Fees settings can be changed after creation)

-You can find below a visual representation of how and when fees are accrued.
+You can find below a visual representation of how and when fees are accrued and paid out.

 An additional entrance fee can be charged to subscribers by the Vault Manager.
 This can be defined as a percentage of the total investment and can be configured to be paid to the Vault itself or directly to the Vault Manager.

 In this release, we introduced the option to set up an exit fee, which is charged with every redemption.
 The fee can be set up to be routed to either the Vault or to the Vault Manager.

 Additionally, the exit fee can be tiered such that single-asset redemptions are charged a different rate than in-kind redemptions.
 This incentivizes in-kind redemptions and subsidizes the vault or manager for the extra effort required to manage single-asset redemptions.
 More discussion around redemption settings can be found at the link above.